Possession of Xanax

 Unfortunately, the United States is going through a prescription crisis where patients all over the nation are becoming addicted to their medications.
 Once they are out of refills, they find themselves out of options and turning to criminal activity.
 This is also common for people charged with possession of Xanax and if it sounds familiar to you, we urge you to search for quality legal representation such as the legal team at The Law Office of Ashley Aulls, P.A..

-Ashley Aulls of The Law Office of Ashley Aulls, P.A. has not one, but two decades of experience representing clients facing criminal accusations.
+Ashley Aulls of The Law Office of Ashley Aulls, P.A. has practiced law since 1996.
 He understands what defenses are effective when and how to implement them.
 To set up your first consultation, call The Law Office of Ashley Aulls, P.A. at (352) 593-4115 today.
 The Law Office of Ashley Aulls, P.A. accepts clients throughout the greater Hernando County and Brooksville area as well as other communities including Citrus County, Sumter County.
+Information Center:

 - Is Possession of Xanax Illegal in Florida?